 There are many fun activities and mental exercises you can do with the entire family that lets you get outside and enjoy time in the sun.
 To get you started, here are a few events you can plan for your family to participate in this summer.

 Learning about nature is more than finding out what plants are around your home.
 You can take pictures of animals or butterflies and then discuss their habitats.
 Make a fairy house from things in your backyard and tell stories about the wee folk.
-Create a bird feeder and discover what type of food different birds in your area eat – remember to record which birds visit your yard.
+Create a bird feeder using the best wild bird seed and discover what type of food different birds in your area eat – remember to record which birds visit your yard.

 If your family is spread out across several states, why not plan a family reunion this summer to celebrate the cohesiveness of your heritage?
 Renting a large house for a couple of days or finding party yacht rentals near you can be a great way to get everyone together safely.
 Make sure to provide ample notice, so everyone in the family has time to travel.